-The Paris Opera has two venues: the well known Opera Garnier and the modern Opera Bastille.
-Opera Bastille is a well designed opera house, but we prefer Opera Garnier.
+The Paris Opéra has two venues: the well known Garnier venue and the Opéra Bastille.
+Bastille is a well designed venue, but we prefer Garnier, a splendid monument.

-The Opera district around Boulevard des Italiens (Paris map) is among the top nightlife districts, with theaters, bars and restaurants, such as Cafe de la Paix and Grand Cafe Capucines open 24/24.
-Locate Opera Garnier on Paris map.
+The Opéra district around Boulevard des Italiens (Paris map) is among the top nightlife districts, with theaters, bars and restaurants, such as Café de la Paix and Grand Café Capucines open 24/24.
+Locate Garnier on Paris map.

-In front of Opera Garnier, the Place de l'Opera is a superb example of 19th century urbanism.
-The magnificent Grand Hotel (3, place de l'Opera) is another legacy from these glorious days.
+In front of Garnier, the Place de l'Opéra is a superb example of 19th century urbanism.
+The magnificent Grand Hotel is another legacy from these glorious days.
 See picture.

 Go to Centre Pompidou in Paris or to the Chagall Museum in Nice to see other first class Chagall paintings.

 Since its creation by Sun King, the Ballet School of the Opéra national has built a worldwide reputation thanks to outstanding personalities and excellence in teaching.
 Sun King started it all by founding the Royal Academy of Dance in 1661.
 In 1713, he created the Ballet Conservatoire with classes for professional ballet dancers.
 In 1784, Louis XVI created a special class for children under twelve.
 Director from 1972 to 2004, Claude Bessy gave it its educational autonomy with its installation in Nanterre.
 For more than 300 years, the artistic education at the school favored direct transmission from master to student, guarantying the French School of Ballet and ensuring the sustainability of the Opera Ballet, one of the bests in the world.